getify/You-Dont-Know-JS/scope & closures/ch1.md

 Let's just say, for simplicity sake, that any snippet of JavaScript has to be compiled before (usually *right* before!) it's executed.
 So, the JS compiler will take `var a = 2;` and compile it *first*, and then be ready to execute it, usually right away.

 **Wait a minute!** What's all this got to do with the *scope conversation*?
-Great question.

-### Meet: *Engine*
+### The Cast

-For our purposes, we are going to anthropomorphize the JavaScript engine.
-In other words, we're going to treat it like someone we *can* actually have a conversation with.

-So, Reader, meet *Engine*, *Engine*, meet our Reader.
-Shake hands.
+Let's meet the cast of characters that interact in the conversations we'll listen in on shortly:

+1. *Engine*: handles start-to-finish compilation and execution of our JavaScript program.

+2. *Compiler*: one *Engine*'s friends; handles all the dirty work of parsing and code-generation (see previous section).

+3. *Scope*: another friend of *Engine*; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.

-For you to *fully understand* how JavaScript works, you need to begin to *think* like *Engine* thinks, ask the questions *Engine* asks, and answer those questions how *Engine* answers them.
+For you to *fully understand* how JavaScript works, you need to begin to *think* like *Engine* (and friends) think, ask the questions they ask, and answer those questions the same.

 ## Scope Conversations

-When you see the program `var a = 2;`, you most likely see that as one statement.
-But that is not how our new friend *Engine* sees it.
-In fact, *Engine* sees two distinct statements, one which it will handle in compilation, and one which it will handle in execution.
+When you see the program `var a = 2;`, you most likely think of that as one statement.
+But that's not how our new friend *Engine* sees it.
+In fact, *Engine* sees two distinct statements, one which *Compiler* will handle during compilation, and one which *Engine* will handle during execution.

-So, let's break down how *Engine* will approach the program `var a = 2;`.
+So, let's break down how *Engine* and friends will approach the program `var a = 2;`.

-The first thing *Engine*'s compiler will do with this program is perform lexing to break it down into tokens, then it will parse those tokens into a tree.
-But next, when the compiler does code generation, it will treat this program somewhat differently than you or I may have assumed.
+The first thing *Compiler* will do with this program is perform lexing to break it down into tokens, which it will then parse into a tree.
+But when *Compiler* gets to code-generation, it will treat this program somewhat differently than perhaps assumed.

-We might tend to think that it will produce code that could be summed up by this pseudo-code'ish: "allocate space for a variable, call it `a`, then stick the value `2` into that variable."
+A reasonable assumption would be that *Compiler* will produce code that could be summed up by this pseudo-code: "Allocate memory for a variable, label it `a`, then stick the value `2` into that variable."
+Unfortunately, that's not quite accurate.

-*Engine* will instead act like this:
+*Compiler* will instead proceed as:

-1. Produce code at the beginning of the program (technically at the beginning of the appropriate *Scope*), from the `var a`, that checks the scope to see if a variable `a` already exists.
-If so, ignore this declaration.
-Otherwise, declare a new variable called `a` in the current scope.
+1. Encountering `var a`, *Compiler* asks *Scope* to see if a variable `a` already exists for that particular scope collection.
+If so, *Compiler* ignores this declaration and moves on.
+Otherwise, *Compiler* asks *Scope* to declare a new variable called `a` for that scope collection.

-2. Produce code for the `a = 2` assignment, wherever it appears normally in code flow, which first checks to see if there is a variable called `a` in the current scope.
-If so, it uses it.
-If not, it looks *elsewhere* (see *Nested Scope* below).
-If it eventually finds a variable, it assigns the value `2` to it.
-If not, it will raise its hand and yell out an error!
+2. *Compiler* then produces code for *Engine* to later execute, to handle the `a = 2` assignment.
+The code *Engine* runs will first ask *Scope* if there is a variable called `a` accessible in the current scope collection.
+If so, *Engine* uses that variable.
+If not, *Engine* looks *elsewhere* (see *Nested Scope* section below).

+If *Engine* eventually finds a variable, it assigns the value `2` to it.
+If not, *Engine* will raise its hand and yell out an error!

-Hopefully you caught the two distinct actions/statements that *Engine* performs.
-It first declares a variable (if not previously declared), and then, when executing, it looks up the variable and assigns to it, if found.
+To summaraize: two distinct actions are taken for a variable assignment: First, *Compiler* declares a variable (if not previously declared), and second, when executing, *Engine* looks up the variable in *Scope* and assigns to it, if found.

 ### Compiler Speak

-OK, I have to introduce a little bit more compiler-talk.
-I promise, it's important.
+We need a little bit more compiler terminology to proceed further with understanding.

 When *Engine* executes the code that *Compiler* produced for step (2), he has to look-up the variable `a` to see if it has been declared, and this look-up is exercising *Scope*.
 But the type of look-up he performs affects the outcome of the look-up.